+Nondiscrimination/Equal Opportunity and Affirmative Action Plan

+School Finances Accounting, Audit and Reporting

+Policy for the Disposal of Personal School Property

+Facility Maintenance and Capital Improvement Plan

+Chemical Hazard Communications Plan

+Emergency Management Plan

+Bomb Threat Policies

+Integrated Pest Management Plan

+Personnel Safety and Bloodborne Pathogens Policy

+Personnel Clearance and Certification

+Employee Directory and Confidential Information

+Lau Plan

+Student Code of Conduct

+Concussion Management Policy

+School Disciplinary Policies

+Restraint and Seclusion Policy

+Vision and Hearing Screening

+Student Medication Administration Policy

+Protocol for the Management of Life Threatening Allergies

+Suicide Awareness and Prevention Tracking System

+Student Records Policy

+There are no exceptions for schools in the Unorganized Territory.

 Section 4.
-COMPREHENSIVE EDUCATION PLAN
+REQUIREMENTS AND COMPREHENSIVE EDUCATION PLAN

 4.01 Purpose

-The purpose of a Comprehensive Education Plan is to ensure that each student enrolled in a school, as defined in Section 2.22 of this rule, meets the content standards of the system of Learning Results.
-The system of Learning Results does not identify resources, methods of instruction, curriculum, or assessments.
-It is the responsibility of each school administrative unit to determine the specifics of implementation of the system of Learning Results through long-range planning.

-Each school administrative unit shall prepare and implement a Comprehensive Education Plan that is aligned with the system of Learning Results, focused on the learning of all students, and oriented to continuous improvement.
-A unit will not submit its plan to the Commissioner unless requested or in accordance with Sections 13. and 14.
+The purpose of a Comprehensive Education Plan is to document the development and implementation of the required statutory compendium of school approval resources and requirements by each school administrative unit or other public school.
+A unit will not submit its Plan to the Commissioner unless requested or in accordance with Sections 6 and 7.

 4.02 Development of the Comprehensive Education Plan

 Each school administrative unit shall have one Comprehensive Education Plan to guide the schools and the school administrative unit.
-The superintendent shall be responsible for the continuous improvement process in each school administrative unit.
-The superintendent shall convene a team including at least one teacher, one administrator, one citizen, one school board member, and, as appropriate, one student, to develop the Comprehensive Education Plan.

-A) The Comprehensive Education Plan shall be based on an assessment of needs conducted at least every five years, as well as ongoing collection and analysis of data related to indicators of student performance and development.

-B) The Comprehensive Education Plan shall reflect current educational research and practices that relate to student achievement of the content standards of the system of Learning Results.
+A. The Comprehensive Education Plan shall include an assessment of needs conducted at least every five years, based on ongoing collection and analysis of data related to indicators of student performance and development.
+The Comprehensive Education Plan shall reflect current educational research and practices that relate to student achievement of the content standards of the system of Learning Results, will be focused on the learning of all students, and oriented to continuous improvement to ensure that each student enrolled in a Maine public school is provided with a quality education.
+The superintendent shall be responsible for the continuous improvement process in each school administrative unit and shall convene a School Approval stakeholder group representative of the school and community.

-C) The school administrative unit shall determine the format of the Comprehensive Education Plan.
-The unit’s Comprehensive Education Plan shall address all plans required by the Department to meet state and federal requirements.
-This may be done by integrating the multiple requirements or by including each required plan as a distinct component of the Comprehensive Education Plan.
+B. The school administrative unit shall determine the format of the Comprehensive Education Plan.
+The unit’s Comprehensive Education Plan shall address all documentation and data required by the Department to meet state and federal requirements.
+This may be done by integrating the multiple requirements or by including each required plan or requirement as a distinct component of the Comprehensive Education Plan.

-D) The Comprehensive Education Plan shall include attention to the needs of each school within the school administrative unit.
+C. The Comprehensive Education Plan shall address the shared vision of the school administrative unit, and establish goals and strategies that are equally inclusive and reflective of all schools in which the unit’s resident students are educated.

-E) The Comprehensive Education Plan shall address the following:

-(1) The shared vision of the school administrative unit.

-(2) The established goals and strategies for improvement in meeting pupil needs, including but not limited to the following:

-(a) Student services, including, but not limited to, guidance, special education, and remedial programs.

-(b) A plan for identifying students at-risk of school failure in kindergarten through grade 12 including, but not limited to, truants and dropouts, and the development of appropriate alternative programs to meet their needs.